Assessment, Learning, and Student Success: Higher Education Concentration, Ed.D

 - submit official transcripts from all colleges and universities previously attended showing a grade point average (GPA) in previous academic work that indicates potential for success in advanced study (successful applicants will typically have a GPA in prior graduate work that exceeds 3.50);

-- submit a statement of purpose (750-1000 words) communicating your professional goals and suitability for the doctoral program in Assessment,Learning, and Student Success.
-In your statement you should address how your participating in this program will result in increased student learning and achievement as measured on standardized test scores for students under your educational care and authority.
-You may include a brief discussion of any literature (e.g. research articles, texts-please use appropriate APA citations) that has informed your professional practice or influenced you in some way.
+- submit a statement of purpose (750-1000 words) communicating professional goals and suitability for the doctoral program in Assessment,Learning, and Student Success.
+In the statement student should address how participating in this program will result in increased student success.
+A brief discussion of any literature (e.g. research articles, texts-please use appropriate APA citations) that has informed your professional practice or influenced you in some way may be included.

-- submit a current vitae including education and employment history, experience with school improvement, professional presentations and publications, awards, recognitions, etc.;
+- submit a current vitae including education and employment history, experience with student success, professional presentations and publications, awards, recognitions, etc.

 NOTE: International students will be required to meet MTSU's English language proficiency requirements in addition to the program admission requirements.